CMPS-2200/assignment-01-template/assignment-01.md

 .

   - 3e.
 Assume that we parallelize in a similar way we did with `sum_list_recursive`.
 That is, each recursive call spawns a new thread.
 What is the Work and Span of this algorithm?
+(5 pts)

     **Enter answers in `answers.md`**
 .